Ichaelus/Github-Classifier/Documentation/Frontend Manual.md

 At times it might be interesting to test the classification modules on one or more non-random self-chosen repositories.
 If you are interested in the classification only, select the radio button `Always show prediction`.
 If you want to train the classifiers on your manual classification, chose `Always require user feedback`.

-Clicking on `Predict single` will ask you to insert the link a repository.
+Clicking on `Predict single` will ask you to insert the link of a repository.
 It will then fetch information about that given repository from the server and calculate classifier results that are being shown to the user.
 Even entire lists of repository URLs can be processed by clicking the button `Predict list`.

 ## Main Sections